ollama

 available on the ollama server that llm interfaces with.
 This is

-equivalent to accessing the availableModels
+equivalent to accessing the availableModels property with the

-syntax list = llm.availableModels
+syntax list = llm.availableModels.

-list = listModels (lllm, outtype)
+list = listModels (lllm, outtype) also specifies

 the data type of the output argument list. outtype must be a